veillette/physics-book/contents/ch29PhotonEnergiesAndTheElectomagneticSpectrum.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
 One could feel heat transfer in the form of infrared radiation from a large nuclear bomb detonated in the atmosphere 75 km from you.
-However, none of the profusely emitted x rays or  $$\gamma  $$ rays reaches you.
+However, none of the profusely emitted X-rays or  $$\gamma  $$ rays reaches you.
 Explain.

 </div>